I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 Problem 1: Using slack_search_public for searching private channels

-Since the target channels were private channels, slack_search_public returned 0 results.
-Resolved by changing to slack_search_public_and_private.
+Since the target channel was a private channel, slack_search_public returned 0 results.
+I resolved this by changing to slack_search_public_and_private.

 Problem 2: Channel timeline alone cannot catch replies to old threads